lisaross/tana-beginners/memory-bank/user-survey-questions.md

 21. **What's the ONE feature of Tana you wish someone had explained better when you were starting out?** (Open text)

-22. **Would you be interested in reviewing early drafts of the "Tana for Real People" guide?** (Yes/No)
+22. **Would you be interested in reviewing early drafts of the "Tana Simplified: Digital Organization for Everyone" guide?** (Yes/No)

 23. **If yes, please provide your email address** (Email field, optional)